 INTRODUCTION

 The development of proper measures to assess the response to drug therapy in pediatric inflammatory bowel disease is an important priority for both clinicians and regulatory agencies.
-Currently, there are many different disease activity indices utilized in published studies of adult IBD[1,2].
+Currently, there are many different disease activity indices utilized in published studies of adult inflammatory bowel disease (IBD) [1,2].
 In children, Turner and colleagues developed the pediatric ulcerative colitis activity index (PUCAI) in 2007, based on input from a Delphi group of thought leaders, and development of individual criteria utilizing state of the art statistical methodology[3].
 The PUCAI score is based on 6 quantifiable items (abdominal pain, stool frequency, stool consistency, amount of blood in the stool, nocturnal diarrhea, and well-being).
 The PUCAI has been widely used by clinicians in studies of drug efficacy, and has also been utilized in assessing the efficacy of surrogate markers[4,5].
 In a recent trial of infliximab, PUCAI scores were useful in predicting the important outcome of sustained steroid-free clinical remission at 1 year[6].
 Physician reported PUCAI scores also correlate well with patient self-reported PUCAI scores[7].

 Recently, physicians at regulatory agencies have suggested that the PUCAI may not be an optimal measure of disease activity in clinical trials[8].
 The PUCAI is a clinician reported outcome rather than patient reported outcome.
 In addition, the PUCAI does not contain information about mucosal inflammation or endoscopic remission (mucosal healing).
 There is an increasing amount of literature on the importance of mucosal healing (aka reduction in endoscopic inflammation) as an aim of treatment in ulcerative colitis[9].
 Mucosal healing may change the natural history of UC and improve clinical outcomes[10,11].
 Direct examination of the colonic mucosa has become the preferred method of measuring disease activity in adult UC trials[12,13].
 The physician’s clinical assessment of active disease in ulcerative colitis (UC) may not correlate well with mucosal inflammation and endoscopic assessment of disease activity[14].
 Often endoscopic and histologic disease activity in UC lags behind improvement in clinical symptoms[15].